adamrmoss/edu-basic/docs/grit-noise-synthesis-system.md

 - Rapid toggle or shape changes

 ### Historical References
-The system can reproduce sounds from:
+GRIT can reproduce sounds from:
 - **Pitfall!**: Periodic noise patterns
 - **Defender**: Engine and weapon sounds
 - **Other classic games**: Any POKEY-based sound can be approximated